Spatial Network Calculus: Toward Deterministic Wireless Networking: Numerical Results

 Fig. \ref{fig-compTotalPower} examines the variations in total power consumption of the transmitters with changes in the SINR threshold $\theta$, comparing two power control strategies: $P=\ln{\left(1+\beta\theta\right)}$ as mentioned in Def. \ref{power-reg} and $P=\beta\theta$.
 The theoretical results provide the upper bound on $P_{\rm total}(o,r)$, as derived from (\ref{totalPower}).
 The proposed power control strategy consumes less total power under all SINR thresholds, and the power difference continues to increase as the SINR threshold increases.
 This implies that utilizing the $\beta$-power control strategy is more effective to reduce power consumption.
-Fig. \ref{fig-compReliability} presents a comparison of the link success probability lower bounds for high-requirement and low-requirement users under two different power control strategies, given equal total power for transmitters.
-The figures indicate that using the allocation strategy $P=\ln{\left(1+\beta\theta\right)}$ slightly enhances the link success probability lower bound for low-requirement users, with no marked impact on high-requirement users.
+Fig. \ref{fig-compReliability} presents a comparison of the link success probability lower bounds for high-requirement and low-requirement users under two different power control strategies, given equal total power for transmitters { and with \(\beta\) set to \(1\).
+To better highlight the differences, magnified views of the curves around the SINR threshold \(\theta = -10\,\mathrm{dB}\) are provided.} The figures indicate that using the allocation strategy $P=\ln{\left(1+\beta\theta\right)}$ slightly enhances the link success probability lower bound for low-requirement users, with no marked impact on high-requirement users.